Yash-Bandal/DeltaX-Bootcamp/04_SQL/Points_To_Remember.md

 ## Terms
+**1. Referential Integrity** - Referential integrity is a database rule that keeps data correct and linked

-**1. Cascading referential integrity constraint** - A cascading referential integrity constraint is a database rule that automatically updates or deletes dependent child table rows when a parent table row is updated or deleted.
+**2. Cascading referential integrity constraint** - A cascading referential integrity constraint is a database rule that automatically updates or deletes dependent child table rows when a parent table row is updated or deleted.